Axway/docker-cft/podman/README.md

 ##### 1.1 podman.yml parameters

 The following parameters are available in the podman.yml file.
 Use these parameters to customize the Transfer CFT container and pod.
-The values can be a string, number, or null.
+All values are transmitted to Transfer CFT using environment variables.

 In this README, Central Governance can represent either Central Governance or Flow Manager.